Rajie Cook

-Rajie Cook (July 6, 1930 – February 6, 2021), also known as Roger Cook, was a Palestinian American graphic designer, artist, Palestinian peace activist, humanitarian and photographer.
+Rajie Cook (July 6, 1930 – February 6, 2021), also known as Roger Cook, was a Palestinian-American graphic designer, artist, peace activist, humanitarian and photographer.

-Cook was born in Newark, New Jersey, in 1930, into a Palestinian-Christian family.
+Cook was born in Newark, New Jersey, in 1930, into a Palestinian Christian family.
 He was president of Cook and Shanosky Associates, a graphic design firm he founded in 1967.
 The firm produced all forms of corporate communications including: Corporate Identity, Advertising, Signage, Annual Reports and Brochures.

 His graphic design and photography have been used by IBM, Container Corporation of America, Montgomery Ward, Bristol Myers Squibb, Black & Decker, Volvo, Subaru, AT&T, New York Times, Bell Atlantic, BASF, Lenox, and a number of other major international corporations.

 He received the Presidential Award for Design Excellence from president Ronald Reagan and Elizabeth Dole on January 30, 1984 in the Indian Treaty Room of the Old Executive Office Building in Washington, DC.
 Juries under the auspices of the National Endowments chose the thirteen winners of the Federal Design Achievement Awards for the Arts.